castellanos70/PrimeFactorAttack/README.md

    but sounds that you create and record yourself.
    Jaehee: I already changed that sound when I shoot the number(original sound:fireworks.wav -> changed sound: sand.wav) And I plan to make this sound as various versions sounds for each level.
+   Chase: I will add sound effects to when the user gives a bad input, a sort of shrieky sound, and other
+          sorts with my Viola, trumpet, clarinet etc...

+9) Chase: When a user gets 10 in a row correct all of the boxes on the bottom of the screen explode and a bonus level automatically starts, perhaps randomly selected from the bonus levels already implemented.
+At the conclusion of the bonus level, the game resumes as it was before.